-This flourishing family of astute businessmen experienced their fair share of challenges, for instance Sri.
-Prabhakar describes the constructing of the original airport runway.
-During the tempestuous and turbulent days of Second World War, the Royal Air Force of Great Britain summoned them for the construction of the first run-way in Vizag Airport; it had to be completed in a record period of just 45 days for the tactical warfare preparation on the Eastern Front with Japanese.
-They proverbially rose to the occasion, and built it ahead of schedule to the specification to a tee.
+This flourishing family of astute businessmen experienced their fair share of challenges, for instance, Sri.
+Prabhakar describes the construction of the original airport runway.
+During the tempestuous and turbulent days of the Second World War, the Royal Air Force of Great Britain summoned them for the construction of the first run-way in Vizag Airport; it had to be completed in a record period of just 45 days for the tactical warfare preparation on the Eastern Front with Japanese.
+They proverbially rose to the occasion and built it ahead of schedule to the specification to a tee.
 It included cutting and razing to the ground, a large raised land.
-The old timers of Vizag would remember the existence of a plateau kind of geographical formation in the area; it was demolished a decade or so ago during the recent expansion of the current air-port –it was the remnant of the excavation work that they undertook back then.
+The old-timers of Vizag would remember the existence of a plateau kind of geographical formation in the area; it was demolished a decade or so ago during the recent expansion of the current air-port –it was the remnant of the excavation work that they undertook back then.

 Late Sri.
 Venkata Rao’s sons – Late Sri.
 Ranganayakulu and Late Sri.
 Diwakar continued the legacy of their father and forayed into additional business areas like the dealership agencies of Ashok Leyland and Willys Jeeps.
 Late Sri.
 Ranganayakulu can also be termed as the harbinger of domestic refrigerators in Vizag when he became the sales and service agent for Blue Star Refrigerators in the 1960s.
 And, presently his grandsons Sri.
 Prabhakar and Sri.
 Chandra Sekhar are forging ahead in Visakhapatnam and Rajahmundry respectively.